-In keeping with the spooky October theme, I now invite you to cast your imagination toward the owl: a bird that has inspired humans to spin supernatural tales like few others.
+In keeping with a spooky October theme, I now invite you to cast your imagination toward the owl: a bird that has inspired humans to spin supernatural tales like few others.
 The emblem of Athena – the Greek goddess of wisdom – owls have been portrayed as harbingers of ill fortune in some folklore and, in more recent mythology, as deliverers of wizard mail in the Harry Potter series.
 What is it about owls that so evokes mystery?
 Their nocturnal habits perhaps?
 Or their haunting vocalizations?* Or maybe it’s their ability to turn their heads around nearly full circle.
 Even for those who don’t believe in ghosts and witchcraft, owls have more than enough natural quirks to make them the life of the Halloween party.

 Currently existing owls are divided amongst two families: typical owls, also called true owls (Strigidae), and barn owls (Tytonidae).
 It’s easy to recognize the barn owls by their pronounced heart-shaped facial disks.† They look a bit like mimes, in my opinion, whereas typical owls look more like, well, a typical owl.
 The typical family boasts some of the largest and the smallest extant owls; giants such as the Eagles Owl can have wingspans of over 70 inches, while tiny birds like the Elf Owl sport a diminutive wingspan of about 10 inches and weigh in at just over an ounce.